janeduncan/GymWebApp/README.md

 Talk through your ideas with an instructor during the planning process, and before you begin coding.

-### Animal Shelter

-The Scottish Animal Shelter accepts orphaned or stray animals and takes care of them until they can be adopted by a new owner.
-The shelter has a list of potential new owners for the animals.
-Animals may take a while to be trained up and made healthy before being available for adoption.

-They are looking for a management system to keep track of their animals and owners.

-#### MVP:

-* A list of all their animals and their admission date
-* Mark an animal as being adoptable/not adoptable
-* Assign an animal to a new owner
-* List all the owners and their adopted animals

-#### Possible Extensions:

-* CRUD actions for animals/owners
-* Have separate pages for animals ready for adoption and ones still in training/vet care
-* Search for animals by breed/type
-* Any other ideas you might come up with

 ### Gym

 A local gym has asked you to build a piece of software to help them to manage memberships, and register members for classes.